PrefectHQ/prefect/docs/ui/notifications.md

 - Which run states should trigger a notification.
 - Tags to filter which flow runs are covered by the notification.
-- Whether to send a Slack message, Microsoft Teams message, or an email.
+- Whether to send an email, a Slack message, Microsoft Teams message, or other services.

 For Slack notifications, the configuration requires webhook credentials for your Slack and the channel to which the message is sent.